 Celebrating the potential of the telephone to operate at the intersection between the literary, the critical, the personal and the political, the symposium facilitates a range of voices, conversations and modes of address: rather than keynote lectures, the events consists of a series of conversations, variously ‘interrupted’ by a range of creative and critical calls.

-Telepoetics is a nearly carbon-neutral conference (NCNC).
-Responding to the impact of the current global pandemic, environmental concerns, and our belief that this format enables us to explore the rich conversations to be had by talking from afar, the event gathers together an international community of researchers and writers through digital technologies.
+Telepoetics was a nearly carbon-neutral conference (NCNC).
+Responding to the impact of the current global pandemic, environmental concerns, and our belief that this format enables us to explore the rich conversations to be had by talking from afar, the event gathered together an international community of researchers, writers and artists through digital technologies.

-We have modelled this site on the Future States conference held in March – April 2020.
+We modelled this site on the Future States conference held in March – April 2020.
 We would like to thank Dr Tim Satterthwaite at the University of Brighton for his support and expertise.
-Without his unfailing generosity, this event could not take place.
+Without his unfailing generosity, this event could not have taken place.